CxELabs/M365HOL/instructions.md

    **Actions:** *Block*

-   **Click:** *Customize block message: The containes SSN information and cannot be downloaded on non-coporate devices.*
+   **Click:** *Customize block message: This file containes SSN information and cannot be downloaded on non-coporate devices.*

    **Click:** *Create an alert for each matching event with the policy's severity*